geoscixyz/gpg/content/magnetics/magnetics_buried_dipole.rst

 On the cross section, red arrows show Earth's field's direction, blue arrows show induced field vectors, and the sign of measurements can be determined by comparing the directions of these two fields at each location on the Earth's surface.
 On the map and profile image (which shows the dipole applet screen), pay particular attention to the amplitudes.
 Also note that the profile is approximately anti-symmetric, *not* at 45° latitude but at around 30° latitude.

+.. raw:: html
+    :file: buried_dipole2.html

+The map and profile anomaly at the surface calculated by the UBC-GIF dipole applet is plotted to the right.